What we do

 Revenue Jersey's governance framework focuses on the role of the Comptrollers as the independent administrators of Jersey's tax laws.
 It also deals with:

-We will continue to support the Government's response to the pandemic.
-We will remain agile and resilient in supporting Government to boost economic growth and help Jersey citizens to thrive.
+We'll continue to support the Government's approach to economic recovery (post-Covid) and the increasing cost of living.
+We'll remain agile and resilient in supporting Government to boost economic growth and help Jersey citizens to thrive.

 Capability and capacity